 New address book UI: During the 91 cycle we already implemented the start of a new UI, in about:addressbook.
 The new address book lives in a tab.
 During the next cycle we will bring this implementation up to par with the old address book, and remove the old one.
 (Bug 1705276)

-UI changes to support vCard v4, e.g. specifying an arbitrary number of email addresses.
+Improved storage: The current backend needs to be changed to support vCard data properly; e.g. arbitrary number of email addresses.
 Bug 469209

 Consider dropping the read-only OSX address book, and switch users over to using their read-write iCloud calendar through CardDAV.

 Replace Mork in panacea.dat (folder metadata) (bug 418551)